 13‒25% crude protein, 60‒70% dry matter digestibility.
 Relatively low levels of condensed tannins.

-Well eaten by all classes of animals, including chickens, ducks and pigs.
+Well eaten by all classes of animals, including chickens, ducks, pigs, rabbits and fish.
 Selected by cattle if animals exposed to the legume previously.

 No record of adverse effects.

-5 t/ha/yr DM growing with Brachiaria humidicola producing 20 t/ha DM, and 10 t/ha growing with B. ruziziensis producing 11 t/ha in Colombia.
+5 t/ha/yr DM growing with Urochloa humidicola producing 20 t/ha DM, and 10 t/ha growing with U. ruziziensis producing 11 t/ha in Colombia.
 In subtropical Australia growing in pure stand cut to ground level every 4 weeks produced up to 6.5 t/ha/yr DM.
-More recent work indicates cumulative yields up to 24 t/ha DM over 2 years in Brazil.
+Cumulative yields up to 24 t/ha DM over 2 years have been obtained in Brazil.

 In Colombia, annual liveweight gains up to 200 kg/head and 920 kg/ha depending on companion grass and dry season stress.
-In Costa Rica, liveweight gains of cattle grazing A. pintoi in a mixed pasture with Brachiaria brizantha of nearly 1,000 kg/ha/yr were recorded.
-Improvement in liveweight gain and milk production from 20-200% and 17-20% respectively, over grass -only.
+In Costa Rica, liveweight gains of cattle grazing A. pintoi in a mixed pasture with Urochloa brizantha of nearly 1,000 kg/ha/yr were recorded.
+Improvement in liveweight gain and milk production were 20‒200% and 17‒20% respectively, over grass-only.

-Seed produced below ground, and separates from peg soon after maturity.
-May need to mow regularly during the growing season to encourage seed set and to eliminate haven for rodents attracted to the seed.
-Most harvesting systems depend on screening of soil to obtain seed, although some attempts to use conventional peanut harvesting methods that rely on persistent link between seed and peg.
+Seed set is geomorphic, mostly in the top 6 cm with a small proportion extending to 12 cm depending on soil characteristics at the site.
+Seed separates from the peg soon after maturity.
 Seed is produced throughout much of the growing season, provided moisture is adequate, so harvest is normally undertaken at end of season.
+The seed crop needs to be kept low during the growing season to encourage seed set and to eliminate haven for rodents attracted to the seed.
+Most harvesting systems depend on screening of the top 10 cm of soil to obtain seed.
+Attempts to use conventional peanut harvesting methods that rely on persistent link between seed and peg have resulted in low seed yields.
 Seed-in-pod yields of over 1 t/ha have been achieved in 'Amarillo', although some provenances are less productive (e.g. CIAT 18750), and some more productive yielding up to 4 t/ha 15 months after sowing.
-No reduction in "pops" due to applied calcium in Australia.
-Seed should be dried and stored under low humidity to avoid rapid seed mortality.
+No reduction in "pops" (empty pods) due to applied calcium in Australia.
+Seed should be dried and stored under low humidity to avoid rapid decline in germinability.